thebobfather2/buildtorarity/README.md

 <ul>
   <li>Change the feeAddress on line 34 in Upgrade.jsx to your Treasury Wallet address - this is where the revenue will be sent when a holder upgrades their trait.</li>
   <li>Set the Solana Fee next to upgradeFee on line 37 of Upgrade.jsx (NOTE: Solana has 9 decimals, so 100_000_000 = 0.1 Solana).
 If you would prefer to charge using your fungible tokens instead, set this to 0 and proceed to the next step.</li>
-  <li>OPTIONAL: Change the PublicKey address on line 110 in Upgrade.jsx to the mint address of your fungible tokens (reward tokens) - if you would like to charge a fee using your fungible tokens instead of or in addition to the Solana fee, this is how the tool knows which tokens to accept</li>
+  <li>OPTIONAL: Change the PublicKey address on line 110 in Upgrade.jsx to the SPL token address of your fungible tokens (reward tokens) - if you would like to charge a fee using your fungible tokens instead of or in addition to the Solana fee, this is how the tool knows which tokens to accept</li>
+  <li>OPTIONAL: Change the address in line 136 of Upgrade.jsx to the token address that will receive fungible tokens if you choose to charge the fee using fungible tokens.
+This is perhaps the most confusing one - it is the TOKEN account, not the wallet address receiving the tokens.
+Reach out to us at Bobby Rabbits if you need help here.</li>
   <li>OPTIONAL: Change the number on line 162 in Upgrade.jsx to the amount you'd like to charge using your fungible tokens if you choose to do so.</li>
 </ul>